KSAN Live at the Record Plant

 - Kinky Friedman & The Texas JewboysAugust 19, 1973

-Garcia and Ken Kesey in the audience.
-Released as Mayhem Aforethought.
+Garcia and Ken Kesey were in the audience.
+The show was later released as Mayhem Aforethought.
+Friedman's satirical country-rock act was a perfect fit for the freewheeling KSAN audience.

 - Mingo LewisNovember 9, 1973no audio

 Brazilian-influenced percussionist who played with Weather Report and Santana.
 A natural fit for the Record Plant's Latin-fusion orbit.
-No tape located.
+No tape has surfaced.

 - Doug Sahm & BandNovember 11, 1973